 But we did a lot of dumb stuff.

-The most dumb thing we ever did was on a Saturday evening after a session at the Media Play newsstand.
-We had bought copies of SPIN and Rolling Stone—because the internet did not exist and that's how we got our pop culture news.
+The dumbest thing we ever did was on a Saturday evening after a session at the Media Play newsstand.
+We’d bought copies of SPIN and Rolling Stone—because the internet didn’t exist yet, and that’s how we got our pop culture news.

-In her basement I flipped through the glossy, thin pages looking at pictures of Courtney Love.
-Danya actually read the articles about war and famine, and other terrible things that never happened in America in the 90s.
+In her basement, I flipped through the glossy, thin pages looking at pictures of Courtney Love.
+Danya actually read the articles—about war, famine, and other terrible things that didn’t seem to happen in America in the ’90s.

-I reached the end of SPIN and found the back pages.
-It was crammed with ads for 1-900 numbers.
-Sex lines.
-Sex was written multiple times on the pages.
+I reached the back pages of SPIN and found the ads.
+They were crammed with 1-900 numbers—sex lines.
+Sex was written multiple times on the page.
 My pubescent brain lit up.
-We should call these numbers, and see what happens.
+We should call these numbers and see what happens.

 Danya violently agreed.
-We dialed the first number and heard moaning; we giggled and hung up when they told us to enter a credit card number.
-This repeated several times, until my genius friend said, "We should just make up a credit card number."
+We dialed the first number and heard moaning.
+We giggled and hung up when they asked for a credit card number.
+This repeated several times—until my genius friend said, “We should just make up a credit card number.”

-I don't remember the the specifics of those calls, but I'm certain shaft, tits, and cum were all said by some poorly paid adult on the other end of the land line.
+I don’t remember the specifics of those calls, but I’m certain “shaft,” “tits,” and “cum” were all said by some poorly paid adult on the other end of the landline.

-About a month later, I was watching Oprah after school on one of the 6 channels we got, when my mother told me Danya's dad was on the phone for me.
+About a month later, I was watching Oprah after school—on one of the six channels we got—when my mother told me Danya’s dad was on the phone for me.

 He let me know that Danya and I would be paying back the $276 we spent on 1-900 sex lines.
-I was allowed back at his house, but SPIN and Rolling Stone were off limits for the foreseeable future.
+I was still allowed back at their house, but SPIN and Rolling Stone were off-limits for the foreseeable future.

 Names were not changed, but some details may have been.